 When it comes to setting your wedding date, there are a number of factors to consider before sealing the deal.
 From your dress to the wedding decor, time of year to the cultural aspects of your day, here are a few pointers ahead of setting a date for your wedding.

 You’re engaged!
 The prosecco and champagne corks are popping and there’s excitement in the air.
 In the same breath as “Can I see the ring?”, the next question on your loved ones’ lips is often, “When are you getting married?”.

-For some couples, this maybe an easy question.
-But, many couples won’t have even thought about this yet.
-So, take a deep breath and really consider when you will be setting your wedding date.
-Here are a couple of tips to help you do this and set the date for your special day – while keeping your nearest and dearest on side.
+For some couples, this maybe an easy question and you’ll have had your wedding date in mind for a while.
+However, many couples won’t have even thought about this yet.
+But fear not, as choosing a wedding date need not be a daunting process.
+Here are a couple of tips to help you set the date for your special day – while keeping your nearest and dearest on side.

 Time of year

 One of the first things you may want to consider when setting your date is the time of year you’d ideally like to get married.
 Do you want a winter wedding with a roaring open fire or a relaxed and casual beach wedding during the summer months?
 If you have one particular element in mind that you absolutely want for your wedding, for example a particular flower, the seasonality of that product may determine the time of year you will be able to source these at their best.
 The season will also help determine whether it can be an indoor or outdoor wedding which can influence the venue you pick for the ceremony and the reception if not together.

 It’s also important to consider the likely temperatures and weather at the time of year when it comes to setting your wedding date.
 This is particularly important for things like flowers, catering and the cake.

 “Ask any photographer who has shot a wedding during a heatwave and they will regale stories of cakes literally melting and falling over in the heat,” reveals Debbie Gellespie of Debbie Gellespie Cake Design.